loning/universe/08_references.md

 6. Metzinger, T. (2009).
 The Ego Tunnel: The Science of the Mind and the Myth of the Self.
 Basic Books.
 7. Dehaene, S. (2014).
 Consciousness and the Brain.
 Penguin Books.
 8. Searle, J. R. (1997).
 The Mystery of Consciousness.
 New York Review of Books.

+### Quantum Consciousness and Classical Memory

-9. Hameroff, S., & Penrose, R. (2014).
-Consciousness in the Universe: A Review of the 'Orch OR' Theory.
+1. Hameroff, S., & Penrose, R. (2014).
+Consciousness in the universe: A review of the 'Orch OR' theory.
 Physics of Life Reviews, 11, 39-78.
+2. Tegmark, M. (2000).
+Importance of quantum decoherence in brain processes.
+Physical Review E, 61(4), 4194-4206.
+3. Atmanspacher, H. (2011).
+Quantum approaches to consciousness.
+Journal of Consciousness Studies, 18(1), 1-31.
-10. Stapp, H. P. (2011).
-Quantum Theory of the Mind.
+4. Stapp, H. P. (2009).
+Mind, Matter and Quantum Mechanics.
 Springer.

-### Quantum Consciousness and Classical Memory

-1. Atmanspacher, H. (2015).
-Quantum Cognition: A New Theoretical Approach to Psychology.
-Trends in Cognitive Sciences, 19(8), 453-454.
-2. Hameroff, S. (2012).
-How Quantum Brain Biology Can Rescue Conscious Free Will.
-Frontiers in Integrative Neuroscience, 6, 93.
-3. Wendt, A. (2015).
-Quantum Mind and Social Science: Unifying Physical and Social Ontology.
-Cambridge University Press.
+5. Pribram, K. H. (2013).
+The Holographic Brain.
+Lawrence Erlbaum Associates.
+6. Squires, E. (1990).
+Conscious Mind in the Physical World.
+Adam Hilger.
-4. Jibu, M., & Yasue, K. (1995).
-Quantum Brain Dynamics and Consciousness: An Introduction.
-John Benjamins Publishing.
+7. Jibu, M., & Yasue, K. (1995).
+Quantum Brain Dynamics and Consciousness.
+John Benjamins Publishing Company.
-5. Vitiello, G. (2001).
+8. Vitiello, G. (2001).
 My Double Unveiled: The Dissipative Quantum Model of Brain.
-John Benjamins Publishing.
+John Benjamins Publishing Company.
-6. Marshall, I. N. (1989).
-Consciousness and Bose-Einstein Condensates.
-New Ideas in Psychology, 7(1), 73-83.
-7. Pribram, K. H. (2013).
-The Holographic Brain: A Theory of Neural-Mental Processes.
-Lawrence Erlbaum Associates.

 ### Classical Entropy and Information Theory

 1. Shannon, C. E. (1948).
 A Mathematical Theory of Communication.
 Bell System Technical Journal, 27, 379-423.
 2. Zurek, W. H. (2018).
 Quantum Darwinism.
 Physics Reports, 755, 1-21.
 3. Landauer, R. (1991).
 Information is Physical.
 Physics Today, 44(5), 23-29.
-4. Bennett, C. H. (2003).
-Notes on Landauer's Principle, Reversible Computation, and Maxwell's Demon.
-Studies in History and Philosophy of Modern Physics, 34(3), 501-510.
+4. Bennett, C. H. (1982).
+The thermodynamics of computation—a review.
+International Journal of Theoretical Physics, 21(12), 905-940.
 5. Lloyd, S. (2000).
-Ultimate Physical Limits to Computation.
+Ultimate physical limits to computation.
 Nature, 406(6799), 1047-1054.
 6. Vedral, V. (2010).
 Decoding Reality: The Universe as Quantum Information.
 Oxford University Press.
 7. Bekenstein, J. D. (1973).
-Black Holes and Entropy.
+Black holes and entropy.
 Physical Review D, 7(8), 2333-2346.
-8. Friston, K. (2010).
-The Free-Energy Principle: A Unified Brain Theory?
-Nature Reviews Neuroscience, 11(2), 127-138.
+8. Wheeler, J. A. (1990).
+Information, physics, quantum: The search for links.
+Complexity, Entropy, and the Physics of Information, 309-336.

 ### Cosmology and Foundations of Physics